avannaa/illuminati-zone/README.md

 ## some of my ultimate goals
 - a formula to generate quality data for any drive without any actual experimentation
-- some general solutions to heights (e.g. toma-heights, dunk-heights, spike-heights..)
+- some general solutions to heights (e.g. ALL toma-heights, dunk-heights, spike-heights for any drive)

 if you are interested and/or have something to contribute, please contact me :o
 if nothing else, you can find me on [twitch](https://www.twitch.tv/fate)